What is Dissociative Identity Disorder?

 How is Dissociative Identity Disorder Treated?

 DID can be a severe mental illness that wreaks havoc into the lives of those who are dealing with it.
-Unfortunately, there are no treatments designed specifically for this condition.
+Unfortunately, there are no treatments designed specifically for dissociative identity disorder at this time.

 However, mental health professionals can use a wide range of pharmacological and therapeutic approaches that can help people manage the unpleasant effects of this condition and enjoy a relatively stable life.